 Stewardship is an acknowledgment of gratitude for all that you have and the responsibility to safeguard and manage (well, I might add) all that has been bestowed upon you.
 Stewardship has just as much importance and relevance to the act of service and connection found in being a yoga teacher.
 How does stewardship factor into and impact our service as yoga teachers?

 Stewardship applies in your approach to the role and relationship you step into when you accept a position to teach.
 The ultimate support that you can offer to the ownership and management of the spaces where you teach is to approach the position, and the actual teaching space as a gift.

 In receiving this gift, we as teachers, seek to serve from the attitude and heart of service that isn't selfish or self-seeking.
 We serve with the outward focus that offers value to all who step into the space in which we teach honoring the gift that someone else has given in sacrifice of their time, resources, and financial security to provide so that it might be a space of service in the community.
 As yoga teachers, independent contractors in most cases, we approach this relationship with the same acknowledgment and responsibility by being good stewards of the opportunity that has been entrusted, or really gifted, to us.

 Lastly, serving from an attitude and heart of service and stewardship will support connection more fully for you as a teacher and within all of the various relationships you will encounter in this role.
 A heart of service builds trust and adds significant value to the created action and experience that you facilitate as a yoga teacher.

-As yoga teachers we have the wonderful opportunity of learning and growing in our effectiveness as we share the practice of yoga with others.
+As yoga teachers, we have the wonderful opportunity to learn and grow in our effectiveness as we share the practice of yoga with others.
 Perhaps these mistakes, or revelations, just might be a doorway to an expanded version of yourself as a teacher and an opportunity to make a bigger impact in the lives of those you are teaching.